P4-Research/ebpf-demos/README.md

     does not copy all needed libraries to /usr/include.
 Let's do it by ourselves:

         sudo cp -r <path to iproute2>/iproute2/include /usr/include/iproute2

+    Or install package from Ubuntu repositories (not tested):
+        `sudo apt install iproute2`